 Generally, this role serves as a Production Assistant in Think Out Loud.
-Think Out Loud is a daily radio show that covers politics, global issues, music, books - anything and everything that can sustain an hour of live, unscripted conversation.
+Think Out Loud is a daily radio show that covers politics and current events, arts and culture, the environment — anything and everything that affects people living in the Pacific Northwest.

 This paid journalism internship is designed for individuals who either:

 - are currently enrolled in an undergraduate program

 - have graduated from an undergraduate degree program within 2 years of the beginning of the internship

 Upon being selected for the Emerging Journalist Internship, the intern will secure a membership in a professional minority-journalism organization, such as:

 - National Association of Hispanic Journalists (NAHJ)

 - Asian American Journalists Association (AAJA)

 These organizations will provide mentorship and lifelong learning opportunities.
 OPB can reimburse membership fees for paid interns.